How to convert a loft and create more living space

 Some loft conversion companies build dormers in their workshop and then lift them into place.
 As a prefab element, these are easier and quicker to install and ensure they’re weatherproof.

 As the level of natural daylight falls, you’ll need artificial light.
-Unlike a conventional ceiling where there is clearance for a hanging light, in a loft conversion, your options are limited.
+Unlike a conventional ceiling where there is clearance for a hanging light, you’ll find your options are limited when you convert a loft.

 Consider using a mix of light sources including floor and tables lamps, as well as a LED pendant along the ridge.
 If you have dormer windows, then you might be able to fit spotlights that point inwards, thus effectively lighting the space.